Emma Thompson: Early life and education

 In her youth, Thompson was intrigued by language and literature, a trait she attributes to her father, who shared her love of words.
 After successfully taking A levels in English, French and Latin, and securing a scholarship, she began studying for an English degree at Newnham College, Cambridge, arriving in 1977.
 Thompson believes that it was inevitable she would become an actor, remarking that she was "surrounded by creative people and I don't think it would ever have gone any other way, really".
 While there, she had a "seminal moment" that turned her to feminism and inspired her to take up performing.
 She explained in a 2007 interview how she discovered the book The Madwoman in the Attic, "which is about Victorian female writers and the disguises they took on in order to express what they wanted to express.
 That completely changed my life."
 She became a self-professed "punk rocker", with short red hair and a motorbike, and aspired to be a comedian like Lily Tomlin.

 At Cambridge, Thompson was invited into the Cambridge Footlights, the university's prestigious sketch comedy troupe, by its president, Martin Bergman.
 (Note: One source says that she was its first female member, but another source identifies Germaine Greer as the first female full member much earlier, in the 1960s.)
 Also in the troupe were fellow actors Stephen Fry and Hugh Laurie, and she had a romantic relationship with the latter.
 Fry recalled that "there was no doubt that Emma was going the distance.
 Our nickname for her was Emma Talented."

 In 1980, Thompson served as the Vice President of Footlights, and co-directed the troupe's first all-female revue, Woman's Hour.
 The following year, she and her Footlights team won the Perrier Award at the Edinburgh Festival Fringe for their sketch show The Cellar Tapes.
 She graduated with upper second-class honours.
-In the early 80's, Thompson studied clowning under Philippe Gaulier at École Philippe Gaulier.
+In the early 80s, Thompson studied clowning under Philippe Gaulier at École Philippe Gaulier.

 Thompson's father died in 1982, at age 52.
 She has stated that this "tore [the family] to pieces", and "I can't begin to tell you how much I regret his not being around".
 She added, "At the same time, it's possible that were he still alive I might never have had the space or courage to do what I've done...
 I have a definite feeling of inheriting space.
 And power."